WaaromZoMoeilijk/server-client/README.md

 * Backup/restore (milestone 3)

-## Functionalities admin management users:
+## Functionalities admin management role:

 Administrators can visit https://davecloudserver.waaromzomoeilijk.nl:2021 where they can manage and monitor all online/offline registered devices.